joaomiguel-ist/exercises-java/README.md

 Calculate the sum of the digits of an integer - integerdigitsum.java

 Calculate the number and value of coins to handle according to total max:50 (greedy) - letmycoinsgo.java

+Calculate the factorial using only one line - onelinefactorial.java